How to Design Your Contact Center to Be Customer-Centric and Deliver Exceptional Customer Experiences

 The real result is this: As self-service and automation powered by AI peels off the simple customer service needs, agents now must be more skilled at what they do.
 And that creates a greater need than ever for agent enablement.

 Automation does have a directly positive effect on customer service when customers have quick and easy needs that self-service can fulfill.
 And most people start with self-service.
-But what has emerged as one of the most important benefits of AI on customer experience is how it can augment, not eliminate, what agents do.
+But what has emerged as one of the most important benefits of AI on customer experience is how it can augment, not eliminate, what experienced agents do.

 During his webinar, Art referred to the “magic moment” when a customer can’t get resolution through self-service and escalates to a live agent.
 It’s here, he says, brands can differentiate themselves by using AI to elevate the customer experience through personalized interactions delivered by well-trained human agents.